 These issues can create interpersonal problems within marriage over time as the non-ill spouse has to constantly reassure and comfort their mentally ill partner without getting as much support in return.
 Also without getting appreciation for the effort required to support the ill spouse.

 To help with this, training in communication and social skills can lead to improvements in symptoms of mental illness, and improve marital functioning at the same time[vi].
 Once again the point here is that it isn’t the mental illness itself that’s causing the marital problems, it’s a specific issue that’s caused by the illness but has a very practical solution.
 So there’s hope there.

 Supporting Your Spouse Through Mental Illness

-Once again we’ve created a bonus guide for our much appreciated supporters who are interested in going deeper with this subject.
-This is a great 3 page guide full of ideas to help you make the most of this situation and really bring out the positives despite the challenges.
+Once again we’ve created a bonus guide for our much-appreciated supporters who are interested in going deeper with this subject.
+This is a great 3-page guide full of ideas to help you make the most of this situation and really bring out the positives despite the challenges.
 If you’re looking for some insight into how mental illness works and how you can support your spouse through it, you need this guide.
 You can get this by becoming a patron of The Marriage Podcast for Smart People.

-Supporting the Mentally Ill Spouse
+Dealing with a Mentally Ill Spouse

 So how can you support your spouse through mental illness?
 If your spouse has some kind of long term mental illness you may feel powerless to help them, but it turns out that you as the spouse are perfectly positioned to help them through it.
 Here are a few ideas.